Azure/iotc-device-bridge/README.md

 before it can be processed by the cloud gateway.
 This conversion can be performed in the same Azure Function that the cloud gateway operates.

-In this section, we exemplify this concept by showing how the payload of a SigFox webhook integration can be converted to the body format expected by this solution.
+In this section, we demonstrate this concept by showing how the payload of a SigFox webhook integration can be converted to the body format expected by this solution.
 Device data is transmitted from the SigFox cloud in a hexadecimal string format.
 For convenience, we have provided a conversion function for this format, which accepts a subset of the possible